TimJDFletcher/dockerfiles/samba-timemachine/README.md

 # samba-timemachine-docker

-This is a docker container that contains the latest (4.8.0-rc2) version of SAMBA built via git and configured to provide Apple "Time Capsule" like backups.
+This is a docker container that contains the latest (4.9.5+dfsg-3) version of SAMBA from Debian Buster configured to provide Apple "Time Capsule" like backups.

 To use the docker container do the following: